-F. INDEMNIFICATION
+O. INDEMNIFICATION

-The County shall indemnify, hold harmless, and defend the City, Village, and the Town, their officers, officials, agents, employees, and any duly appointed committee, from and against any and all liability including claims, demands, losses, costs, damages, and expenses of every kind and description by reason of bodily injury sustained by any person or persons (including death at anytime resulting therefrom), or damages to property, including loss of use thereof, resulting from acts or omissions of the County which are negligent, unlawful or in breach of this Agreement and arise out of or in connection with or occur during operation or use of the Facility, whether direct or indirect, anticipated or unanticipated, including but not limited to the design, siting, construction, operation, maintenance, control, repair, remediation, administration, surveillance, monitoring, closure, and Long Term Care of the Facility, and the Disposal, treatment, Storage, processing and removal of Solid Waste at the Facility.
+The County shall indemnify, hold harmless, and defend the City, Village, and the Town, their officers, officials, agents, employees, and any duly appointed committee, from and against any and all liability including claims, demands, losses, costs, damages, and expenses of every kind and description by reason of bodily injury sustained by any person or persons (including death at anytime resulting therefrom), or damages to property, including loss of use thereof, resulting from acts or omissions of the County which are negligent, unlawful or in breach of this Agreement and arise out of or in connection with or occur during operation or use of the Facility, whether direct or indirect, anticipated or unanticipated, including but not limited to the design, siting, construction, operation, maintenance, control, repair, remediation, administration, surveillance, monitoring, closure, and Long Term Care of the Facility.
 This provision is not intended to limit or waive any defenses available to the aforementioned municipalities, including those established by Sec.
 893.80, Wis.
 Stats., or any successor statutory provision.
 Nor does this provision limit these municipalities potential responsibility as generators of Solid Waste Disposed of at the Facility.